Rebecca Lamarche – Thursday, June 16, 2016

 MAKING THE CHANGE

 The first step is the easiest: decrease screen time.
-Once the time allowed in front of a screen is limited then children will have to find something else to do with their time.
+As chiropractors who work with families, we know how challenging this can be!
+But the results are so rewarding.
+Once the time allowed in front of a screen is limited, then children will have to find something else to do with their time.
 One of the easiest ways to affect this change is to have children “buy” their screen time.
 For every hour spent in physical activity, they’ve earned an hour of screen time.
-This will quickly and effectively cut the amount of time spent plugged in to a computer or other electronic device in half.
+This will quickly and effectively cut the amount of time spent plugged into a computer or other electronic device in half.

 FOR THE CHILDREN